noble-antwi/ProjectsOnAzure/AZ-104/Labs/Lab 02b - Manage Governance via Azure Policy.md

 ![NotApplieAutomatically](../media/LAB_02b/04_TagsNotAssignedAutomatically.png)

-## Enforce Tagging via an Azure Policy - My Tagging Superpower in Action
+## Implementing Precision: Azure Policy for Robust Resource Tagging

 In the second task, I harnessed the capabilities of Azure Policy to establish and enforce precise tagging standards for resources.
 Imagine this as providing each resource with a clear identifier, ensuring they navigate the expansive Azure environment with purpose.
 Navigating the Azure portal, I took on the role of a detective, seeking out the Policy section and exploring Definitions within the Authoring section – essentially consulting Azure's rulebook..